 Integrate Azure AD logs with Azure Monitor logs

-Follow the steps in this article to integrate Azure Active Directory (Azure AD) logs with Azure Monitor.
+This article provides the steps to integrate Azure Active Directory (Azure AD) logs with Azure Monitor.

-Use the integration of Azure AD activity logs in Azure Monitor logs to perform tasks like:
+Use the integration of Azure AD activity logs and Azure Monitor to perform the following tasks: